bre30kra69cs/customland/README.md

 # customland

-Customland it is js ecosystem with zero dependencies
+Customland it is JavaScript ecosystem with zero dependencies